Trust-Ayeni/Hacking-and-Patching/CEH.md

   - Logging and Monitoring: Monitor device logs and actions for suspicious patterns and alerts.
   - Stack-Wise Security: Consider security measures across the entire IoT stack, from devices to the Cloud.

+- IoT Considerations for Security:
+  - Ubiquitous Encryption: Implement encryption for communication, storage, and updates to ensure data security.
+  - Update Capability: Ensure IoT devices have update mechanisms to address vulnerabilities and security patches.
+  - No Defaults: Avoid default settings and credentials to prevent easy access for attackers.
+  - Gateway Security: Implement multidirectional encrypted communications and strong authentication at the gateway level.
+  - Cloud Security: Use encrypted communication for data sent to and from the Cloud, secure web interfaces, and strong authentication methods.
+  - Mobile Security: Secure local storage, encrypt communications, use multifactor authentication, and implement account lockout policies to prevent brute-force attacks.

+- Disable guest and demo accounts; use lockout feature for excessive login attempts.
+- Implement strong authentication like 2FA or digital certificates.
+- Place control system networks behind firewalls and segment IoT networks from the main LAN.
+- Use intrusion prevention and detection systems (IPS/IDS) for IoT devices.
+- Employ end-to-end encryption, preferably with a PKI for digital certificates.
+- Utilize VPN for secure IoT device communication.
+- Deploy unified security solutions across the organization.
+- Consider using IoT security tools such as Bevywise IoT simulator, SeaCat.io, DigiCert, FortiNAC, Darktrace, and Cisco IoT Threat Defense.
+- Prioritize IoT security due to diverse applications and deployment scenarios.
+- Next module will cover cryptography and PKI concepts.

+## Cryptographic Techniques

+Cryptography has a long history, dating back to the early days of human communication and civilization.
+It involves converting plain text into encrypted text using algorithms.
+This encryption ensures confidentiality, authentication, integrity, and non-repudiation of data.

+### Symmetric Encryption

+Symmetric encryption uses a single key shared by both parties to encrypt and decrypt messages.
+Secure key exchange protocols like Diffie-Hellman facilitate the sharing of keys securely.
+Symmetric encryption is used for encrypting large amounts of data and is widely used on the Internet.

+### Asymmetric Encryption

+Asymmetric encryption involves two keys - a public key for encryption and a private key for decryption.
+The public key is shared openly, while the private key must be protected.
+Asymmetric encryption is suitable for smaller data transactions like email messages.

+### Government Access to Keys (GAK)

+Some countries require software companies to provide copies of encryption keys to the government for potential decryption in legal cases.
+This is akin to wiretapping phones and varies by country.

+Overall, cryptography plays a vital role in securing data and communications, ensuring privacy and security in digital transactions.

+## Cryptographic Algorithms

+Cryptographic algorithms are the mathematical and programmatic constructs that enable encryption and decryption of data.
+They can be classified into classical ciphers and modern ciphers.

+### Classical Ciphers

+- **Substitution Cipher**: Replaces plaintext with ciphertext using a specific substitution pattern.
+- **Transposition Cipher**: Rearranges plaintext characters to create ciphertext.

+### Modern Ciphers

+Modern ciphers are based on keys and data types:

+- **Symmetric Encryption**: Uses a single key for both encryption and decryption.
+  - **DES (Digital Encryption Standard)**: A block cipher, now replaced by AES due to vulnerabilities.
+  - **AES (Advanced Encryption Standard)**: An iterated block cipher and the current standard for symmetric encryption.
+- **Asymmetric Encryption**: Involves two keys, a public key for encryption and a private key for decryption.
+  - **RSA (Rivest–Shamir–Adleman)**: Used for encryption and authentication over the Internet.
+- **RC Algorithms (RC4, RC5, RC6)**: Symmetric key algorithms with different parameterizations and block sizes.

+### Digital Signature Algorithms

+- **DSA (Digital Signature Algorithm)**: Used for verifying signatures in federal applications.
+- **RSA**: Also used for authentication and encryption over the Internet.

+These cryptographic algorithms play a crucial role in securing data and communications, ensuring confidentiality, integrity, and authenticity.

+## Hashing Algorithms

+Hashing is a process that takes input data, such as text or a file, and generates a unique fixed-size string of characters, known as a hash.
+Hashing algorithms play a crucial role in ensuring data integrity, verifying file authenticity, and securing communication.

+### MD5 and SHA-1 Hashing

+- **MD5 (Message Digest Algorithm 5)**: Generates a 128-bit hash value.
+Note: MD5 is prone to hash collisions and is not recommended for production environments.
+- **SHA-1 (Secure Hash Algorithm 1)**: Generates a 160-bit hash value.
+Similar to MD5, SHA-1 is not collision-resistant and is not recommended for high-security applications.

+### Secure Hashing Algorithms

+- **MD6**: Uses a Merkle tree structure and is designed for parallel computation, long inputs, and differential cryptanalysis.
+- **SHA-2 (SHA-256, SHA-384, SHA-512)**: Family of secure hashing algorithms with different bit lengths, providing collision resistance and cryptographic security.
+- **SHA-3**: Uses a sponge construction and XOR operations, providing enhanced security and resistance against length extension attacks.

+### HMAC (Hash-Based Message Authentication Code)

+- **HMAC**: Combines a cryptographic key with a hash function to authenticate messages and ensure data integrity.
+  - Uses a core hashing algorithm along with an embedded hash function, enhancing security and mitigating hash collision risks.